Rumir125/BookStore-BE/README.md

 # Windows users need to have Docker Desktop installed

-You can run the application by simply running:
+You can run the application using following steps:

+$ npm install

 $ docker-compose up